systemd/systemd/docs/CGROUP_DELEGATION.md

 care.
 Replicating the cgroup hierarchies in those unsupported controllers would mean replicating the full cgroup paths in them, and hence the prefixing `.slice` components too, otherwise the hierarchies will start being orthogonal after all, and that's not really desirable.
-On more thing: systemd will clean up after you in the hierarchies it manages: if your daemon goes down, its cgroups will be removed too.
+One more thing: systemd will clean up after you in the hierarchies it manages: if your daemon goes down, its cgroups will be removed too.
 You basically get the guarantee that you start with a pristine cgroup sub-tree for your service or scope whenever it is